MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/04/devtools-101.md

 In Microsoft Edge 101, the **3D View** tool has two new buttons: **Pan view** (![The 'Pan view' icon.](devtools-101-images/pan-view-icon.png)) and **Rotate view** (![The 'Rotate view' icon.](devtools-101-images/rotate-view-icon.png)).
 Use these buttons to switch between panning around the canvas or rotating the canvas.
 Click the **Pan view** or **Rotate view** button, and then drag in the desired direction with your mouse, or use the arrow keys.

-Also, the UI now provides a more uniform and intuitive experience, by organizing the panes more clearly and fixing accessibility issues.
+The UI now provides a more uniform and intuitive experience.
+The panes are organized more clearly, and accessibility issues have been fixed.

 ![Updated UI and camera controls in 3D View.](devtools-101-images/3d-view-ui-camera-ctrls.png)